psharma04/academic-kickstart/content/post/physics-hsc-consolidation/index.md

 *   Binding energy of nucleon increase as the smaller nuclei fuse together, this is the energy released during fusion
 *   Elements w/ A = 40-80 have the most stable nuclei, they have the highest binding energy per nucleon and take more energy to break nuclei apart.
 *   Fission is everything after iron
-*   Larger nuclei (greater than iron) have a lower binding energy per nucleon 🡪 relatively lower stability *
+*   Larger nuclei (greater than iron) have a lower binding energy per nucleon $\rightarrow$ relatively lower stability *
 *   Iron (56) has the most stable nucleus.
 Nuclei smaller than iron undergo fusion and release energy.
 Nuclei larger than iron undergo fission and release energy.